Implementing a kernel¶

 in Lua etc) and call xeus::blocking_input_request

 instead.
-The second parameter
+The first parameter

-should be set to False is what the user is typing should not be visible on the screen.
+is typing should not be visible on the screen.

 #include "xeus/xinput.hpp"

-xeus::blocking_input_request("User name:", true);
+xeus::blocking_input_request(request_context, "User name:", true);

 The configure_impl